khalidsbn/Airbnb-New-user-bookings-prediction/README.md

 4. **Object Features**

-I selected categorical columns, excluding 'id' and 'country_destination', and handled missing values in the 'first_affiliate_tracked' and 'gender' columns.
+I selected categorical columns, excluding 'id' and 'country_destination', and handling missing values in the 'first_affiliate_tracked' and 'gender' columns.
 I filled these missing values with the mode value.
 Additionally, I processed the 'gender' column by replacing 'OTHER' and '-unknown-' values with NaN and generating random values based on the distribution of existing gender values.

 5. **Encoder**